 We're beginning to have some success with growing fruit and vegetables.
 We've been blessed with some very mature apple, apricot, pear and plum trees.
 In fact, we believe that the oldest of the trees, a gnarly old plum tree is likely to be one of the first fruit trees planted in the area.
 Over the last few years, we've planted cherry varieties, plum varieties, damsons, peaches, nectarines, blue berries, almonds and lilly pillies.

 We run a small herd of beef cattle, 9 girls and 3 young boys.
 We're aiming for a maximum herd size of about a dozen breeding girls.
 We’ve added a few dairy breed girls to keep us in milk, once they come of age.

 We have a small flock of Gold Laced Wyandotte chooks who work hard supplying us with eggs and keep the bugs at bay.
 They do a pretty good job, too!

-We are regular stall holders at the Evandale Sunday markets, where we showcase our products and meet our customers.
+We are regular stall holders at the Evandale Sunday markets, where we showcase our products, run our take-away food van and meet meet our customers.
 For visitors and locals alike, this is a great artisan market that features local produce, handcrafted goods, antiques and bric a brac.